 Lauren E. Kohut

-Assistant Professor of Environmental Studies, Winthrop University
+Assistant Professor of Environmental Studies and Anthropology, Winthrop University

 As an archaeologist and anthropologist, I am interested in the complex interactions between humans and their environment across deep time scales.
 My research investigates how periods characterized by social and ecological crisis–like warfare, climate change, and colonialism–can transform society.